-Standard D2 Accreditation Decisions
+Standard D2 - Accreditation Decisions

-- 1. Grant of Candidacy or Accreditation Status - Program review demonstrates that all applicable Standards have been met - Candidacy status can be held for two (2) years - Accredited, New Program status is held for four (4) years at which time the program is reviewed for Accredited program status - Accredited program status is granted for up to eight (8) years
+- 1. Grant of Candidacy or Accreditation Status - Program review demonstrates that all applicable Standards have been met. - Candidacy status can be held for two (2) years. - Accredited, New Program status is held for four (4) years at which time the program is reviewed for Accredited Program status. - Programs transitioning from Accredited, New Program status to Accredited Program are granted six (6) years. - Accredited Program status is granted for up to eight (8) years. - 2.
+Deferral

-2. Deferral

 At times, ACGC may defer an accreditation decision and request additional information from the program.
-During this period, the program maintains its existing status (e.g., "Accredited,"

-"Accredited with Contingencies," or "Probationary Accreditation") until a decision on the accreditation status is made.
+During this period, the program maintains its existing status (e.g., "Accredited,", "Accredited with Contingencies," or "Probationary Accreditation") until a decision on the accreditation status is made.